zimicjs/zimic/README.md

 Declares a restriction to intercepted request matches. `headers`, `searchParams`, and `body` are supported to limit which requests will match the handler and receive the mock response.
-If multiple restrictions are declared, either in a single object or with multiple calls to `.with()`, all of them must be met, essentially creating an AND condition.
+If multiple restrictions are declared, either in a single object or with multiple calls to `handler.with()`, all of them must be met, essentially creating an AND condition.

 ##### Static restrictions